 TESHUVAH - Days of Turning and Repentance

-(Our dates are determined by the observance of the first slither of the new moon)
+(Again our dates are determined by the observance of the first slither of the new moon)

 Look at the Hebrew: Teshuvah - The root word is the Hebrew "shoov" which means to return.
 It combines both aspects of forgiveness: turning from evil and turning toward good.
 The Jews make restitution during this period with those they have offended.
 Ridding oneself of guilt is a goal of Teshuvah.
 Repentance, however, only applies to transgressions committed against God.
 To receive forgiveness from offenses committed against fellow man, compensation must be made and a plea for forgiveness.